hpssjellis/phonegap-cloud9-instant-apk/README.md

 bash setup.sh

+Accept several Android licenses.
+Type Y to accept and enter

+The last line should be a clickable link to your .apk android debug app on a webpage to load on your cell phone.

+OR

 Then on the menu find preview --> Preview Running Application to find your .apk to load on your phone.